J-Howell-kc/README-generator/README.md

 Use it or lose it!

 ## Contribution Guidelines
 Be nice.
-Contribute.

 ## Tests
-It works...or not?
+If it works, it works!

 ## Questions and Comments
 ### GitHub Profile link